steeladept/steeladept.github.io/pages/zabbix/Zabbix4FrontEndInstall.md

 ## Next Steps ##

-- Install the agent.
-See [Agent Configuration Guide](./Zabbix4AgentInstall.md) for details.
+- Install the agent.See [Agent Configuration Guide](./Zabbix4AgentInstall.md) for details.

 - Configure Proxy Servers, if used.
   - Start with the [MySQL Install Guide](./Zabbix4MySQLInstall.md) for instructions on installing MySQL for Zabbix Proxy Servers.